- Best Practices

 Content may be removed at any time without prior notice for any reason deemed to be in the College’s best interest.

-Reporting violations: Abusive content should be reported according to Facebook procedures.
+Reporting violations: Abusive content should be reported according to guidelines defined by each social media platform.

 Reporters and editors use the Associated Press (AP) Style Guide for all newspaper copy.
-Press releases, public service announcements, and cable calendar listings sent from College of Marin all conform to this style.
+News releases, public service announcements, and calendar listings sent from College of Marin conform to this style.
 Some frequently used features include:

 Spell out one through nine.
 Write ten and above in numerals—except when beginning a sentence: